GENERAL ADMISSION REQUIREMENTS

 - Hold a four-year Bachelor’s Degree or equivalent credential conferred by an approved institution of postsecondary education and provide official transcripts.

-- Have an undergraduate degree in a specific field is not a requirement; qualified students from all backgrounds are encouraged to apply.
-Admission decision is based on a combination of a student’s academic performance, professional experience, and letters of recommendation.
+- An undergraduate degree in a specific field is not a requirement; qualified students from all backgrounds are encouraged to apply.

 All programs and courses are taught in English unless otherwise noted.